40003357/IceCream_Shop2/README.md

 # IceCream_Shop2
-New version of IceCream_shop, extended with Oops
+New version of IceCream_shop, extended with Oops concepts of Python.